Eastern Wahoo is a low branching shrub that can reach 20 feet in height under good conditions but is usually around 6 feet.

 The inflorescence consists of small branched clusters (cymes of 5 to 15 flowers) that spring from the leaf axils.

-Seed: Fertile flowers mature into a startling red, smooth capsule of 3 to 4 lobes, about 1/2 inch wide, that splits open to show dark red seeds.
+Seed: Fertile flowers mature into a startling red, smooth capsule of 3 to 4 lobes, about 1/2 inch wide, that splits open to show dark red seeds which are 5–7 × 4–5 mm.
 The seeds are considered poisonous to animals and in humans they are strongly emetic and purgative.

 Habitat: Eastern Wahoo grows in moist woods and thickets and requires full to at least half day sun for flowering.
 The root system is fibrous with a taproot.

 Names: Wahoo is a Native American name.
-It is named 'eastern' to separate the species from the 'western' species, Euonymus occidentalis, found on the west coast.
-The genus Euonymus is derived from an ancient Greek name euonymon dendron, which is Latinized into euonymus which had the strange meaning 'of good name' when applied to the shrub.
-The species atropurpurea, means 'dark purple' - the flower color.
+It is named 'eastern' to separate the species from the 'western' species, Euonymus occidentalis, found on the west coast, a species that has 5 petals and sepals and capsules that are not bright red.
+The genus Euonymus is derived from an ancient Greek name euonymon dendron, which is Latinized into euonymus which had the strange meaning 'of good name' when applied to this genus.
+The species atropurpureus, means 'dark purple' - the flower color.
 The author name for the plant classification - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.

 Above: 1st photo - Purple 4-parted flowers in a typical branching cluster.
 2nd photo - The flowering stem.
 3rd photo - The reddish-gray bark of a mature stem showing typical vertical splits.